kinnay/anynet/docs/reference/tls.md

 <span class="docs">Generates a random private key with the given number of bits.</span>

 ## TLSContext
+This class contains configuration for a TLS client or server.

+By default, TLS clients verify the server certificate with the system's trusted CA store, unless `set_authority` is called, in which case only the given authority is trusted.
+TLS servers do not ask for a client certificate, unless `set_authority` is called.

+If `disable_verification` is called, all certificates are trusted, regardless of whether `set_authority` has been called.

 <code>**def _\_init__**()</code><br>
 <span class="docs">Creates a new TLS context.</span>